WrathofBhuvan11/EDGE-Based-CGRA/README.md

 ### Introduction
 A Coarse-Grained Reconfigurable Array (CGRA) is a versatile hardware architecture designed to accelerate compute-intensive applications by leveraging parallelism.
 It consists of an array of processing elements (PEs) that can be dynamically or statically reconfigured to perform various computations, offering a balance between the flexibility of software and the performance of dedicated hardware.
 This project implements a CGRA to explore its potential in high-performance, energy-efficient computing for applications such as future robotics inference, digital signal processing, machine learning, and multimedia processing.

-### Microarchitecture
+### Microarchitecture EDGE - Explicit data graph execution
 The microarchitecture of this CGRA project is designed to be modular and configurable, enabling flexibility for various computational tasks.
+EDGE combines many individual instructions into a larger group known as a "hyperblock".
+Hyperblocks are designed to be able to easily run in parallel.

 The key components include:

 - Processing Elements (PEs): These are the core computational units, each capable of performing word-level operations such as addition, subtraction, multiplication, and multiply-accumulate (MAC).
 PEs can be configured to execute specific instructions based on the application's requirements, supporting both fixed-point and floating-point operations for versatility.
 - Interconnect Network: A configurable network, typically a mesh or torus topology, connects the PEs to facilitate efficient data transfer.
 The interconnect can be customized to optimize data flow, reducing latency and improving performance for parallel computations.